goeiebook/creativelab/README.md

 ---

-Equipped with javascript snippets, I produce several animations and spam the #creativelab5 hashtag.
-I begin to use a third party library named [TinyColor](https://bgrins.github.io/TinyColor/).
+Equipped with javascript snippets, experimentation becomes much more productive.
+I produce several animations and spam the #creativelab5 hashtag.
+In addition, I'm using a third party library named [TinyColor](https://bgrins.github.io/TinyColor/), which resides in  it's own snippet.
 Profile views continue to climb, a 2335% increase since last month.
-Heady days, indeed.
+Heady days.
 This rush of serotonin is normal.
 It's what feeds the world.

 ![cWcMsq][cWcMsq] ![alZcsx][alZcsx] ![shv7V4][shv7V4]